Iridium40/roam-platform/ENUM_QUERY_FIX_SUMMARY.md

 2. Edit a business
 3. Select service categories and subcategories
 4. Save changes
-5. Verify no 406 errors in browser console
+5. ✅ Verify no 406 errors in browser console
-6. Confirm database updates correctly
+6. ✅ Confirm database updates correctly
+7. ✅ Check that all 14 subcategory types can be selected

 ---